Ancient practices to improve your concentration

 Concentration is the technique where a person can focus on one particular thing by mental effort and undisturbed mind.
 The art of concentration is the way to help the mind to be able to focus.
 Hindu religion and tradition has been in the forefront of developing this art, as it is the only religion besides Buddhism to support the art of meditation.
 Meditation is a process performed by concentration to achieve and learn the ultimate knowledge through self-observance, in spiritually thinking – being enlightened.

 Some of the essential ancient practices of the art of concentration done in Hindu tradition and society are listed as below.

 1. Chanting OM (ॐ ) Mantra

 Deep level of consciousness is experienced after some time of continuation usually the number is fixed to 108 counts and 1008 in advance form.
-It also has the psychological advantage that develops positive qualities within oneself and benefits people with obsessive-compulsive disorder.
-Om mantra is believed to be the easiest form of concentration practice as it is easier to focus with the mantra than with the breathing.
+It also has the psychological benefit that grows positive qualities within oneself and helps people with obsessive-compulsive disorder.
+Om mantra is considered to be the simplest form of concentration practice as it is easier to focus with the mantra than with the breathing.
 A person should sit still with erect spine and closed legs, and with closed eyes.
 Some use mala or necklace of 108 beads to help with the counting.

 2. Third Eye Method

-This basically lies on yoga category but helps acutely in the concentration of the mind.
+This basically lies on yoga category but helps a lot in the focus of the mind.
 This is divided into 4 steps with 4 seconds of each.
-One is breathe in with the nose for 4 seconds, then hold the breath for 4 seconds and exhale through the mouth for 4 seconds, then stop for 4 seconds.
-This can be done anywhere and it is to be acknowledged that the abdomen moves and not the chest while breathing.
-It is necessary to watch the abdomen being large during inhalation and small during exhalation.
+One is inhale with the nose for 4 seconds, then hold the breath for 4 seconds and breathe out through the mouth for 4 seconds, then stop for 4 seconds.
+This can be done anywhere and it is to be noted that the abdomen moves and not the chest while breathing.
+It is needed to watch the abdomen being large during inhalation and small during exhalation.